AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/update-expression.md

 ## Removing a property

-You can remove any top level property, nested property or a list member by calling the parameterless `Remove()` method:
+You can remove any top-level property, nested property, or a list member by calling the parameterless `Remove()` method:

 ```csharp
 ddbContext.UpdateItem<EntityClass>()